Tag: Mark Pritchard

 We were recently made aware of a case where a company owned by a British national has found it difficult to secure payment for infrastructure projects carried out on behalf of the Government of the Republic of Congo.
 In June this year, my officials raised this case with the Congolese authorities, and highlighted the importance to all involved of resolving this case in accordance with the court decisions made in the Republic of Congo and elsewhere.

-• Mark Pritchard – 2014 Parliamentary Question to the Home Office
+• Mark Pritchard – 2014 Parliamentary Question to the Department for Culture Media and Sport

-Mark Pritchard – 2014 Parliamentary Question to the Home Office
+Mark Pritchard – 2014 Parliamentary Question to the Department for Culture Media and Sport

 The below Parliamentary question was asked by Mark Pritchard on 2014-07-15.

-To ask the Secretary of State for the Home Department, if she will hold discussions with the UN Office on Drugs and Crime on a global response to the sale of stolen antiquities to fund terrorism.
+To ask the Secretary of State for Culture, Media and Sport, if he will hold discussions with the major auction houses on the sale of stolen antiquities from conflict areas and the links between the proceeds of such sales and the funding of terrorism.